September 25, 2023

 The National Cancer Institute defines a biomarker (short for “biological marker”) as a biological molecule found in tissue, blood, or other bodily fluids that “is a sign of a normal or abnormal process, or of a condition or disease.”
 Biomarkers can be as simple as blood pressure or heart rate.

-For example, PSA is a biomarker in the blood that provides information about the prostate, including the likelihood of prostate cancer.
+For example, prostate-specific antigen is a biomarker found via blood test that provides information about the prostate, including the likelihood of prostate cancer.
 In recent years, liquid biomarker tests, which use urine samples, have been developed to provide more information about the likelihood of prostate cancer.
 Research has shown that urine following a digital rectal exam (DRE) is enriched with prostate cancer biomarkers; these can indicate prostate cancer risk.
-Urine biomarker tests use personalized information to determine the likelihood that you could have clinically significant prostate cancer that needs immediate treatment.
+Urinary biomarker tests use personalized information to determine the likelihood that you could have clinically significant prostate cancer that needs immediate treatment.

 Why are liquid biomarker tests important?

 Advancements in technology have made liquid biomarker testing relatively easy.
-A simple urine test has the potential to provide additional data that can be significant in the diagnosis process.
+A simple urine test has the potential to provide additional data that can be significant in diagnosing clinically significant prostate cancer.

 A 2017 study states, “Urinary biomarkers for CaP [prostate cancer] represent a promising alternative or an addition to traditional biomarkers.”